AKSHATASTHANA/ZenFlow/replit.md

 ## Recent Changes

+- July 28, 2025: Successfully completed migration from Replit Agent to Replit environment
+  - Verified all packages and dependencies are properly installed
+  - Confirmed server runs cleanly on port 5000 with proper Replit compatibility
+  - Validated existing chairman image container in About section is working correctly
+  - Ensured robust security practices with proper client/server separation
+  - All hospital management features functioning properly (appointments, admin panel, departments)

 - July 28, 2025: Added visual enhancements to About and Doctors pages
   - Integrated chairman's image section in About page with professional layout and styling
   - Added doctor image containers to doctors page with placeholder graphics